simonmichael/hledger_site/src/1.42/hledger-web.md

 ## PERMISSIONS

 By default, hledger-web allows anyone who can reach it to view the journal and to add new transactions, but not to change existing data.

-You can restrict who can reach it, by
+You can restrict who can reach it by

 - setting the IP address it listens on (see `--host` above).
-  By default it listens on 127.0.0.1, accessible to users on the local machine only.
+By default it listens on 127.0.0.1, accessible to all users on the local machine.
-- putting it behind an authenticating proxy, such as caddy or apache
+- putting it behind an authenticating proxy, using eg apache or nginx
-- putting it behind a firewall
+- custom firewall rules

-And you can restrict what the users reaching it can do, by specifying the `--allow=ACCESSLEVEL` option at startup.
+You can restrict what the users who reach it can do, by

-ACCESSLEVEL is one of:
+- using the `--capabilities=CAP[,CAP..]` flag when you start it, enabling one or more of the following capabilities.
+The default value is `view,add`:

-- `view` - allows viewing the journal file(s)
+  - `view` - allows viewing the journal file and all included files
-- `add`  - also allows adding new transactions to the main journal file
+  - `add` - allows adding new transactions to the main journal file
-- `edit` - also allows editing, uploading or downloading the journal file(s)
+  - `manage` - allows editing, uploading or downloading the main or included files
-- `sandstorm` - (for the hledger-web Sandstorm app:) allows whichever of `view`, `add`, or `edit` are specified in the `X-Sandstorm-Permissions` HTTP header

-The default access level is `add`.
+- using the `--capabilities-header=HTTPHEADER` flag to specify a HTTP header from which it will read capabilities to enable. hledger-web on Sandstorm uses the X-Sandstorm-Permissions header to integrate with Sandstorm\'s permissions.
+This is disabled by default.

 ## EDITING, UPLOADING, DOWNLOADING